GitauHarrison/notes/flask_tables.md

 (tables_project) $ pip3 freeze > requirements.txt # From the top-level directory
 ```

-You might be asking why aren't we using Flask SQLAlchemy for our database and Flask Migrate to handle all databse migrations?
+You might be asking why aren't we using Flask SQLAlchemy for our database and Flask Migrate to handle all database migrations?
 The reason for not using these is because we will create fake users.
 We will be able to quicky generate fake users who we can use to test our application.

 ### Create a Basic Flask Application